Allopurinol: The Standard For Gout

 Allopurinol is usually prescribed anywhere between 50mg to 900mg depending obviously on the severity and common allopurinol gout treatment dosage is usually 300mg a day.
 It is imperative that you have regular uric acid tests while on this treatment and to ensure that the prescribed dosage is right for you.
 The medication is taken orally, at the same time every day and after a meal to reduce stomach upset.
 It is advisable to drink a full glass of water with each dose and recommended for the gout sufferer to at least drink 8 to 12 glasses of water a day unless your doctor has directed you to drink less fluids for other medical reasons.

-The weird part about taking allopurinol is that in the beginning ,it may increase the number of gout attacks cause it can take up to several weeks for this drug to take effect.
-In the meantime, to relieve you from the pain of gout, your doctor will probably prescribe you colchicine, ibuprofen and/or nonsteroidal anti-inflammatory drugs (NSAIDs).
+The weird part about taking allopurinol is that in the beginning, it may increase the number of gout attacks cause it can take up to several weeks for this drug to take effect.
+In the meantime, to relieve you from the pain of gout, your doctor may prescribe you colchicine, ibuprofen and/or non-steroidal anti-inflammatory drugs (NSAIDs).
 It is common for the starting dose of allopurinol to be low and gradually increased.
 Eventually, allopurinol will do its job and keep your uric acid at a healthy level and prevent any further gout attacks.

 A recent study that monitored 4966 patients newly diagnosed with gout concluded that allopurinol has no beneficial effects on the heart/cardiovascular for gout patients.
 In fact, from two groups, one that took allopurinol and another which didn’t take the drug found that the group that took the allopurinol had a 20% increased cardiovascular risk!